 To uncover Fronditha Care’s true brand differentiation, we conducted an extensive brand and competitor review and interviewed staff and volunteers across their facilities in Victoria and NSW.

 We discovered that Fronditha Care not only provided a unique offering for the Greek community, but they also had a deep ethos that was a powerful differentiator that could guide the organisation into the future.

 The new brand essence, ‘Bounty of care’ builds on the brand’s heritage to create a unique brand belief system that’s all about going beyond physical and health needs and embracing a culturally rich environment that inspires celebration, fosters belonging and enhances well-being.

 In considering how the brand could evolve and be relevant for multicultural audiences in the future we needed to assess the brand name and develop a brand architecture strategy.
-This involved stress testing different scenarios to keep Fronditha Care as a Greek focused brand and options to create of a group with different brands to appeal to different cultural backgrounds.
+This involved stress testing different scenarios to keep Fronditha Care as a Greek focused brand and options to create a group with different brands, to appeal to different cultural backgrounds.